White-Ronin/Jujitsu/README.md

 ### How do I get set up? ###

+* For contributor, 'Fork' the project, modify or add files, then ask for a 'Pull request'
-* a Git IDE to pull & push modification
+* For outside collaborator, a Git IDE to pull & push modification
 * notepad, notepad++, textedit, visual code or whatever you want to open the files.

 ### Add a missing language: ###